x86-arch/op/router/s905x3_phicomm-n1/README.md

 Thanks ***`Flippy`***: The maker of Amlogic s9xxx Kernel for openwrt.
 A good life online starts with you.

-## Build instructions
-For the personalized development of the S905x3-Boxs and Phicomm-N1 series of OpwnWrt firmware, it is now in an independent warehouse, please visit [https://github.com/ophub/amlogic-s9xxx-openwrt](https://github.com/ophub/amlogic-s9xxx-openwrt) to Fork. if useful, please click a Star.

 ## Firmware instructions

 - `n1-v*-openwrt_*.img`: For Phicomm-N1.